Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Problem formulation

-where $V(s)=[V_{ij}(s)]^{n\times n}=(I_{n}-AW(\gamma(s)))^{-1}(I_{n}-A)$ is row-stochastic.
-That is, $V_{ji}(s)$ indicates the total influence of $i$'s initial opinion on $j$'s final opinion over issue $s$.
-As a result, individuals' \emph{social power} over issue $s$, denoted by $x(s)$ and defined as the relative control of their initial opinions on others' final opinions~\cite{DC:59}, is given by
+if and only if $\rho(AW)<1$~\cite[Lemma 2]{YT-LW:18}.
+Let $V=(I_{n}-AW)^{-1}(I_{n}-A)$, where $V_{ji}$ captures the influence of $i$'s initial opinion on $j$'s final opinion.
+Accordingly, individuals' \emph{true social power}, denoted by $x=(x_{1}, \dots, x_{n})^{\top}$, is defined as the relative control of their initial opinions on all individuals' final opinions~\cite{NEF:11} and is given by